 Tips for taking care of yourself

-- Ask those extended family and friends for help when you need it: driving to and from doctor’s appointments, looking after your children to give you an evening to yourself, etc
+- Ask extended family and friends for help, such as, for example: driving to and from doctor’s appointments, looking after your children to give you an evening to yourself, etc

 - Find things that you love to do and make time for them.
 Even small things can help

 - If possible, spend time with other people who have ITP or even other chronic illnesses.
-A little camaraderie can go a long way
+A supportive community can go a long way

 If all else fails and you’re still feeling down, reach out to a therapist for help.
 You are not in this alone.